genellann/Signals/README.md

 ## BETTER WAY
 The Signals library gives you one object that all your signals live on.

 It allows you to create a signal while mapping it to a key.
-Then you are able to (1) add listeners to a signal, and (2) dispatch a signal by its key.
+Then you are able to (1) add/remove listeners, and (2) dispatch a signal using its key.

 ### Example